-All three CGSs support business startups (innovation) and provide special support to projects that contribute to achieving certain development goals or energy efficiency and cleaner production.
-Currently, none of the schemes have special products dedicated to green, blue and CCI sectors, which are the main focus of the INVESTMED project.
-However, CGC Egypt and SOTUGAR Tunisia state that one of their main areas of focus in the coming years is green finance.
+All these CGSs support business startups (innovation) and provide special support to projects that contribute to achieving certain development goals or energy efficiency and cleaner production.
+Currently, only Tamwilcom Morocco have introduced product innovations related to the green goals.
+However, most CGSs in the region state that one of their main areas of focus in the coming years is green finance.
+Tamwilcom and JLGC provide higher coverage for projects owned / managed by women.

-3.2 The role of CGSs in enhancing access to finance for MSMEs
+2.2 The role of CGSs in enhancing access to finance for MSMEs

-Credit guarantee schemes have emerged as a key tool, utilised by governments and development institutions to overcome challenges faced by MSMEs in accessing credit, including: high cost, limited supply, complicated application procedures and collateral requirements.
+Credit guarantee schemes have emerged as a key tool, utilised by governments and development institutions to overcome challenges faced by MSMEs in accessing credit.
+These include: high cost, limited supply, complicated application procedures and collateral requirements.
 CGSs mainly aim to reduce the credit risk of MSMEs, making their financing more available and affordable (by reducing risk premiums).
+These CGSs list the following as the benefits of the guarantees: lower collateral needs, bypass lenders' risk aversion, increase loan size, lower financing cost, increase SME lending, provide loans to otherwise non-eligible SMEs, and lengthen maturity.

-These schemes state that the estimated percentage of borrowers that would not have been able to receive a loan without a guarantee is not less than 70-80%, demonstrating their role as a risk transfer tool in facilitating SME access to finance.
-CGC and SOTUGAR do not set a cap for the collateral required by lenders, whilst Kafalat does.
-In both cases, having a guarantee helps reduce collateral requirements.
-Their rejection rates are very low, however.
-The reasons for rejecting an application include bad credit history, lack of financial figures, failure to comply with eligibility rules and non-tolerable legal risk.
+These schemes state that the estimated percentage of borrowers that would not have been able to receive a loan without a guarantee is not less than 70-90%, demonstrating their role as a risk transfer tool in facilitating SME access to finance.
+Although all CGSs (except Kafalat) do not set a cap for the collateral required by lenders, having a guarantee helps reduce collateral requirements.
+Their rejection rates are very low, less than 5%.
+The reasons these CGSs list for rejecting an application include bad credit history, poor risk scoring and excessive leverage, lack of financial figures, failure to comply with eligibility rules and non-tolerable legal risk.

 In addition to collateral requirements, small companies also face the challenge of lack of transparency (which includes reporting financial figures) and understanding the application procedure.
 CGSs can also overcome these obstacles by offering training, technical assistance, or support activities targeting small companies.
-Currently, only CGC Egypt offers such support.
+Currently, only CGC and JLGC offer such support.

 Moreover, CGSs play a key counter-cyclical role in times of crisis, for example, in the COVID-19 pandemic these schemes were essential in implementing government strategies in response to the crisis.
-Considerable public funds were allocated to these schemes to ensure continuity of finance for MSMEs and to stimulate economic recovery.
+Considerable public funds were allocated to these schemes, to ensure continuity of finance for MSMEs and to stimulate economic recovery.
 CGSs in the region adopted a number of measures to enhance their role in the pandemic, including introducing special programmes with relaxed conditions, lowering their fees, increasing their coverage rate and accelerating their procedures.